-Turning Leaf Centers Otis, LLC's ("TLCO") manufacturing facility and operations will only be accessible to authorized individuals.
+Turning Leaf Centers Otis, LLC's ("TLCO") dispensary and operations will only be accessible to authorized individuals.
 CMR 500.002 defines "visitor" within the context of Marijuana Establishments as: "Visitor means an individual, other than a Marijuana Establishment Agent authorized by the Marijuana Establishment, on the premises of an establishment for a purpose related to its operations and consistent with the objectives of St. 2016, c.
 334, as amended by St. 2017, c.
 55 and 935 CMR 500.000, provided, however, that no such individual shall be younger than 21 years old."
-TLCO's Standard Operating Procedures ("SOPs") regarding authorized access to TLCO operations will set forth criteria for accessibility, namely, whom may have access, including TLCO employees, independent or subcontractors, vendors, merchants and operations service providers.
+TLCO's Standard Operating Procedures ("SOPs") regarding authorized access to TLCO operations will set forth criteria for accessibility, namely, whom may have access, including TLCO employees, consumers, independent or subcontractors, vendors, merchants and operations service providers.

-TLCO's Personnel Policies and SOPs will clearly state that under no circumstance may an individual under the age of 21 be granted access to TLCO Manufacturing operations.
+TLCO's Personnel Policies and SOPs will clearly state that under no circumstance may an individual under the age of 21 be granted access to TLCO dispensary operations.
 TCLO employees will be properly screened by the Human Resources Director prior to offer of employment to ensure they meet the age requirement.
 All age verification records will be stored electronically and pursuant to TLCO SOP.
 Employees will also be properly trained to apply the criteria set forth in TLCO's SOPs so as to ensure that no outside individual, such as a subcontractor or a facilities service provider like an HVAC technician, whom TLCO would be unable to screen through standard employment channels, inadvertently violates the procedures and requirements set forth.

 TLCO will conduct vendor and subcontractor arrangements in compliance with all Commission requirements.
 When contacting a potential vendor or subcontractor, TLCO will clearly state its need to enter into services contracts only with companies agreeing to abide TLCO's policy.
 TLCO will include a clear statement to that effect in all business contracts to ensure that the other contractual party is clear as to the terms.
-Executive Level Management will make all necessary final determinations as to whom is granted authorized access to TLCO Manufacturing operations.